New Balance MT610

 Despite being tighter to my foot (which is great for trail running so you don't roll your ankle) they actually make me feel like I have sure footing.
 For example, I have done squats with them and I feel very balanced.
 The base is wider than the insert and provides this stability.

 Overall, I'd recommend these shoes to anyone who want good trail runners at reasonable price or just athletic shoes.
 I used to run cross country and these would have been great.
 Not as expensive as running flats, yet still light and can handle the terrain.

-Over time the rubber soles have begun to delaminate at the sides only.
+Over time the rubber soles have begun to slightly delaminate at the sides only.
 I do have more than 300 miles in them and at their price point, it's understandable at this mileage.
-The delaminating isn't anything that prevents me from still wearing them (i.e. they haven't become tap dancing shoes), but the do get snagged every so often.
+The delaminating isn't anything that prevents me from still wearing them (i.e. they haven't become tap dancing shoes), but they do get snagged every so often.

 The areas where the rubber is loose is about 1/3 - 1/2 inches on some of the grips.
 Lateral movement is sometimes hindered, but forward and backward are unaffected.